vaibhzz101/Web-Socket-Joystick-App/README.md

 ### Joystick App Interface and CSS Styling

 The React application interface includes a simple joystick component that generates string data when moved.
-Clicking on the "Up," "Down," "Left," or "Right" buttons simulates the joystick's movements.
+Clicking on the "Up," "Down," "Left," or "Right" buttons simulate the joystick's movements.
 The received data from the WebSocket API will be displayed below the buttons.

 The application is styled using CSS to enhance the visual presentation.
 The styles are defined in the `style.css` file inside the `src` folder of the React application.
 The styles include a joystick container with flexbox layout and buttons with margins and padding for better spacing.